daisygunn/grow-restaurant/README.md

 The status of 'expired' doesn't get pushed to the model and is used only when displaying the reservations to the user.

-Defensive programme has been used to prevent users editing/deleting reservations that they aren't meant to, if a user tried (by adding the reservation id in the URL) they would be redirected back to manage reservations.
+Defensive programme has been used to prevent users editing/deleting reservations that they aren't meant to, if a user tried (by adding the reservation ID in the URL) they would be redirected back to manage reservations.

 ![](assets/images/edit_expired.jpg)